jrbarnhart/meal-planner-fullstack/README.md

 ## Description

-This is a front-end application for a meal planner, built with Remix, TypeScript, and Tailwind.
+This is a full-stack meal planner application built with Remix.

 ## Features